-Tower Resources Ltd. (the "Company") is incorporated under the Business Corporations Act (BC) and is listed on the TSX Venture Exchange ("TSX-V").
+Tower is incorporated under the Business Corporations Act (BC) and is listed on the TSX Venture Exchange ("TSX-V").
 The principal business of the Company is the acquisition and exploration of exploration and evaluation assets in the Province of British Columbia, Canada.

-The Company currently holds three precious metal projects located in British Columbia, Canada.
-During the current 2012 field season the Company completed a successful diamond drilling campaign at its flagship JD project in north-central B.C. and conducted reconnaissance, mapping and sampling at its other projects.
+The Company currently holds one copper and three precious metal projects located in British Columbia, Canada.
+During the 2012 field season the Company completed a successful diamond drilling campaign at its flagship JD project in north-central B.C. and conducted reconnaissance, mapping and sampling at its other projects.
+In July 2013, the Company commenced its diamond drilling and exploration program at the JD project consisting of a 2,000 meters of exploration drilling.